Stephen W. Cunningham

-Stephen W. Cunningham (July 29, 1886 – July 28, 1956) was the first graduate manager at the Southern Branch of the University of California, later UCLA, and a member of the Los Angeles City Council from 1933 to 1941.
+Stephen William Cunningham (July 29, 1886 – July 28, 1956) was the first graduate manager at the Southern Branch of the University of California, later UCLA, and a member of the Los Angeles City Council from 1933 to 1941.

 Personal life

 Cunningham was born July 29, 1886, in San Bernardino, California, the son of Reuben F. Cunningham of Nova Scotia and Annie B. Magee of Ohio.
 He was educated in the San Bernardino and Riverside public schools and earned a Bachelor of Science degree from the University of California, Berkeley, in 1910.
 He was president of the student body there.

 Cunningham was married to Frances Lippincott Flint of Los Angeles in 1919.
 They had three children, John Stephen, Donald Edward and Frances Ann (Mrs. Ann Bauman).

 Early career

 After graduating from Berkeley in 1910, he worked in advertising for three years, then as a broker for five, all in San Francisco.
 He had attempted to enlist in the Army in World War I but was rejected as underweight.
 Later he got in under a special classification and served as a sergeant in the Air Service.
 From 1921 to 1924 he was secretary for the Southern California Canning Association.